004Ongoro/tidyup/CONTRIBUTING.md

 - Code is formatted with `gofmt -w .`
 - Run basic static checks: `go vet ./...` and `staticcheck ./...` (optional)

-If you'd like, we can add a GitHub Actions workflow that runs these checks on every PR.

 ---